Abandoned cart nurturing

-- Create any nurturing emails you would like included in the sequence to encourage your cart abandoner to buy.
-Take note of the shopping cart data you have available from your integration - most integrations have a contact property labeled “Last Order Products” or “Abandoned Cart Products HTML” which you can simply add as a personalization token to your email to automatically display the abandoned product images in the email.
+- Nurturing emails you would like included in the sequence to encourage your cart abandoner to buy.
+Take note of the shopping cart data you have available from your integration; most integrations have a contact property labeled “Last Order Products” or “Abandoned Cart Products HTML” which you can add as a personalization token to your email to automatically display the abandoned product images in the email.
 Check out this post on the Community for an example of how you can implement this.

-- 1 day after their first email, send them an email with a possible incentive to finishing purchasing such as free shipping or a small discount.
+- 1 day after the first email, send them an email with a possible incentive to finishing purchasing such as free shipping or a small discount.

 - 2 days after your second email, send them a simple engagement email with links to your site, blog, and social media.